KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/AI-Article.md

 This lets you provide AI-based features that require user input in your keyboard, such as generating custom images with DALL·E, asking questions to an AI like ChatGPT, etc.

-Read more in the <doc:Text-Input-Article> article.
+See the <doc:Text-Input-Article> article for more information.